KRVQ-FM

-KRVQ-FM (104.5 FM) is a radio station that is licensed to and serves Lake Isabella, California, United States.
-The station is owned by Neal and Amie Preston, through licensee Asha Faith James Company.
-KRVQ-FM has been silent since June 23, 2016; prior to this, it broadcast a classic rock format.
+KRVQ-FM (104.5 FM) is a radio station licensed to Lake Isabella, California, United States.
+The station is owned by Neal and Amie Preston, through licensee Asha Faith James Company, and broadcasts a classic rock format.

 History

 The station first signed on in 1992 as KVLI-FM, simulcasting the adult standards of its sister station KVLI.
 In June 1997, Robert J. Bohn and Katherine M. Bohn purchased KVLI-AM-FM for $240,000.
 The new owners flipped both stations to oldies that September.

 On September 23, 2011, the station changed its call sign to KRVQ-FM and switched formats from classic hits to classic rock, branded as "The River".

 In August 2014, the Bohns sold KRVQ-FM, KVLI, and KCNQ to Alta Sierra Broadcasting, LLC for $300,000.
 However, the transaction triggered a complaint to the Federal Communications Commission (FCC) which held up the deal for three years.
 Calvary Chapel Costa Mesa, licensee of KWVE-FM, alleged that a time brokerage agreement (TBA) between the sellers and Alta Sierra constituted an unauthorized transfer of control because KRVQ-FM and KLVI had no staff on premises.
 The FCC agreed, levying an $8,000 fine against the Bohns in a consent decree.
 The penalty was later reduced to $6,000, and the sale closed in July 2017.

 On June 23, 2016, KRVQ-FM went silent.

 Effective October 4, 2022, Alta Sierra Broadcasting sold KRVQ-FM and KCNQ to Asha Faith James Company for $250,000.